A Different Pond

 Dad smiles, his teeth broken and white in the dark, because we have a few fish and he knows we will eat tonight.

 I look at the trees as we walk back to the car.

 I wonder what those other tress look like at that other pond, in the country my dad comes from.

 What I liked: Beautiful illustrations, poetic language, subject matter – immigration, strong family relationships.

 Even better if: Would love to see more from this perspective.

 How you could use it in your classroom: I will be reading it with my class and using it to spark discussion about immigration, culture and language.
 In the U.K. at the moment, as in many countries across the world, immigration is increasingly common and children are often aware that there is a reason for people to leave their homes and move to another country.
 However, most may not think about the true implications that can have.
 I hope that books such as these can help children to understand the trials many immigrants and refugees have been through and become more empathetic.

-(Thank you to Netgalley and Rock the Boat Publishing for my free review copy)
+(Thank you to Netgalley and Rock the Boat Publishing/ Capstone Publishing for my e-review copy)